cscw2015/maverick/Final Report/final_report.md

 Through the interviews we managed to gain some insight on problems that both councillors and city staff face in their day-to-day operations.
 Here we go over some of the immediate issues that were presented in the interviews, and some other key points that we felt were problematic (or could be problematic).
 Some points from observing city council meetings are also brought up in this section, as there are some issues with how the city currently facilitates their meetings.

+On preliminary inspection, there is potentially room for improvement at the council’s meetings.
+As previously mentioned, currently the city uses a paper-based solution to keep track of the speaker's list (which councillors are talking and in what order), but this could be improved.
+One possibility could be some type of system to automate the speaker’s list, perhaps using an app on a smartphone to indicate speaker order as opposed to paper.
+Given that the city council has also expressed the desire to go paperless, perhaps the city council could consider a note-taking app to move away from taking notes about the meeting with pen on paper. <There are products on the market to automate the voting process such as IVS City Council that may be considered.> <commenting this sentence out, voting isn't paper based and isn't currently broken, so why fix it just yet>

 One of the first issues that we discovered through our interviews was that the wifi in city council chambers is particularly weak.
 One councillor noted that it took him a while to download documents during meetings (sometimes 2000+ pages) and that many people had to tether off their iPhones or other smartphones in order to get internet access during city meetings.
 This type of issue shouldn't be encountered in 2015, and should be addressed sooner rather than later.

 However, this point made by the councillor inadvertently raised another key issue that needs to be addressed by the city.
 Currently the city employs no methods to facilitate file sharing beyond emailing documents back and forth.
 While the problem of having weak internet to download 2000+ page PDFs during meetings is apparent, one possible fix (that would take more time to implement) would be to set up a file sharing server or a network drive for use in sharing documents.
 This way, when a councillor enters the building and loads up their device they don't have to go and search for the file to download, wait for the download to complete and then be able to view it, because it's already available to them and is ready to go.
 Services such as Dropbox exist for this type of purpose, but Dropbox in particular may not be an applicable solution to the city of Victoria due to B.C.'s data privacy laws.
 Whatever the final solution may be, this should be employed alongside strengthening wifi access in city hall.

 We brought up this issue in the Bylaw section but felt it was worth mentioning again: citizens are starting to feel that the data made available by the city is lacking and that improvements need to be made.
 The fact that citizens are taking the documents made available by the city and translating them to .json format should be sounding alarms to workers in the city, because this means that the format in which they are offering data isn't being accepted by the public. <need more here, probably need better phrasing too>

-- On preliminary inspection, there is potentially room for improvement at the council’s meetings.
-One possibility could be some type of system to automate the speaker’s list, perhaps using an app on a smartphone to indicate speaker order as opposed to paper.
-Also, perhaps the city council could consider a note-taking app to move away from taking notes about the meeting with pen on paper.
-There are products on the market to automate the voting process such as IVS City Council that may be considered.

 One point that came up through our interviews, although not explicitly, is that the IT department is separated from many facets of the city's operations.
 The city's IT crew is located in a separate building from the city, and essentially maintains the status quo that the city sets regarding technology.
 All choices regarding technology used by the city are not decided by the IT department; through our interviews, we learned that the software suites that are used by the city are decided by the finance department for the city.
 While cost is an important factor in deciding what software to use, it is not by any means the only factor that should be taken into consideration.
 Given that technology is the strong point of the IT department, this group should have a larger say in what software suites are used by the city and what technologies are employed by government employees.